 The Lincoln Tunnel, passing underneath the Hudson River between New York City and Weehawken, New Jersey, opened on this day in 1937.
-The cost of the tunnel was a staggering $85 million, approximately $1.51 billion in 2016, and was funded by the depression era Public Works Administration.
-When the bridge opened it cost 50 cents per passenger of a vehicle each way.
-The original tunnel is 8,216 feet t (2,504-meters) but since the opening two more tubes have been added to handle increased traffic.
+It cost a staggering $85 million to build the tunnel, equaling more than $1.51 billion today.
+Primary funding for the project came from the depression era Public Works Administration.
+When the tunnel opened, it cost 50 cents to pass through each way.
+The fee remained unchanged until 1970 when it bumped up to $1.00, but only when traveling eastbound.
+As of 2020, the one way fare is $16.00.
+The original tunnel measured 8,216 feet (2,504-meters) long, but since the opening two more tubes have been added to handle increased traffic.